seanbaxter/circle/pattern/pattern.md

 ## Pattern matching test syntax

-There are five kinds of patterns:
+There are six kinds of patterns:
 1. Wildcards: the underscore identifier.
 1. Bindings: other underscore-leading identifiers.
 1. Structured bindings.